 The centrality of Christ

-Think for a moment on some of the things Jesus is central to.
-He is central in redemption.
-Peter, speaking before the Jewish Sanhedrin, said of Jesus that "salvation is found in no one else, for there is no other name under heaven give to humanity by which we must be saved", Acts 4:12.
-He is central for access into the presence of God.
-"No one comes to the Father but by me."
-He is central in revelation.
-The apostle Paul said, "In Christ all the fullness of the deity dwells bodily", Colossians 2:9.
+Think for a moment on the centrality of Christ: He is central in redemption.
+Peter, speaking before the Jewish Sanhedrin, said of Jesus that "salvation is found in no one else, for there is no other name under heaven given to humanity by which we must be saved", Acts 4:12.
+He is central for access into the presence of God; "No one comes to the Father but by me."
+He is central in revelation; the apostle Paul said, "In Christ all the fullness of the deity dwells bodily", Colossians 2:9.
 In Colossians 1:14-20 we see Christ's central place in creation, revelation and redemption.

-Let us make Jesus the centre of our living, for he is the centre of all things.
+So, let's make Jesus the centre of our living, for he is the centre of all things.